Updated: 10 hours ago

 Coming in winter, however, means an increased likelihood of weather playing an adverse role in your photo-taking ventures.
 Snowstorms and strong winds occur occasionally throughout the country, and in some cases make picture-taking impossible.
 Therefore, always have a plan B for trips, so you’re not completely reliant on the weather.

 You’re essentially only limited by your patience and energy levels, as you’ll have as much light as you want.
-While there are no northern lights during summer months, there is much more wildlife to see up close, including whales and puffins.
+While there are no northern lights during the summer months, there is much more wildlife to see up close, including whales and puffins.

 The south coast of the country is generally regarded as the most picturesque, as well as being easily accessible.
 The Ring Road, or Route 1, gives you easy passage to some of Iceland’s most beautiful features.
-This includes waterfalls, rock formations and glacial lagoons, most of which are only a short turn-off Route 1.
+This includes waterfalls, rock formations, and glacial lagoons, most of which are only a short turn-off Route 1.

-Some highlights you should absolutely get pictures of are Seljalandsfoss waterfall, Skógafoss waterfall, Reynisdrangar rock formation and Jökulsárlón glacier lagoon.
+Some highlights you should absolutely get pictures of are Seljalandsfoss waterfall, Skógafoss waterfall, Reynisdrangar rock formation, and Jökulsárlón glacier lagoon.
 These are all along the country’s south coast and trips can normally be completed in a day’s time.

-The famous Golden Circle route is also very picturesque, with a huge waterfall, active geyser and national park to explore.
+The famous Golden Circle route is also very picturesque, with a huge waterfall, active geyser, and national park to explore.
 This is also considered a fabulous day trip, especially since it begins and ends in the capital, Reykjavík.
 If you want a great view of the Capital Region, hike up to the top of mount Esjan.